-No Short-Order CookingPlan meals to include at least one thing that everyone likes (even if it’s the baked beans for the vegetarian or the dessert of fruit and fat-free, no added sugar yogurt parfaits!).
+No Short-Order CookingPlan meals to include at least one thing that everyone likes (even if it’s the baked beans for the vegetarian or the dessert of fruit and low-fat, no-added-sugar yogurt parfaits!).
 Then serve one meal for everyone in the family; no exceptions.
-The alternative habit of preparing different foods for everyone is exhausting and it takes much longer for children to learn to like new foods.
+The alternative habit of preparing different foods for everyone is exhausting and it can take much longer for children to learn to like new foods.

 No Clean Plate ClubHelp kids focus on eating until they are full rather than finishing every last bite on their plate.
 Sometimes adults forget that small children have small bellies; a good rule to remember is: 1 tablespoon of food per age of the child for each dish (about 2 or 3 dishes).
 So a 3-year-old child should receive 3 tablespoons each of peas, noodles and chicken.

 Shop & Cook with the KidsKids are more likely to taste a dish if they helped plan or prepare it.
 Letting kids choose veggies in the supermarket produce section or even in the frozen food aisle will empower them.
-Involving them in stirring, chopping or measuring ingredients will allows them to contribute to a project in which they are proud to share and eat!
+Involve them with age-appropriate tasks such as in stirring, chopping or measuring ingredients; this will allow them to contribute to a project in which they are proud to share and eat!
 This technique works with picky adults/teens too: Asking them to help with the shopping and cooking gives them investment in the final product and greater curiosity to try it.

 Serve Smart SnacksOne of the very best ways to get kids (and adults) accustomed to eating fruits and veggies is to serve them when they are really hungry at snack time.
-Veggies and fat-free, no-added-sugar yogurt dip are a simple way to nourish children for play or homework – but not overfill their bellies so they aren’t hungry for a wholesome dinner.
-Serving salty chips, cookies or even sugary granola bars and artificially-flavored gummy ‘fruit’ snacks will instead get kids used to high-fat, high-calorie foods.
-Also serve snacks at least 1½ - 2 hours before meal time.
+Veggies and hummus are a simple way to nourish children for play or homework – but not overfill their bellies so they aren’t hungry for a wholesome dinner.
+Serving salty chips, cookies or even sugary granola bars and artificially-flavored gummy ‘fruit’ snacks can be a quick option, but not the healthiest solution.
+Also serve snacks when kids are hungry, but not too close to meal time.

 Article copyright © 2015 American Heart Association.
 This recipe is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.